That's exactly what I offer.

 So -- first thing -- you need to spend a few minutes filling out my info form as completely as you can.
 If there's a detail that I didn't ask about that you think is important, please share in the text box at the bottom of the form.

-I'll respond with a suggested build quote and price as soon as possible.
+I'll look it over as soon as I receive it.
+I may ask some clarifying questions, or I may respond with a suggested build quote and price right away.
 Please look that over and give it some thought, then don't hesitate with questions.

 Once you decide to move forward, full payment is required before I can start on your wheels.
-I accept payment via Google Pay, PayPal, Venmo, Zelle, or good old fashioned personal check.
+I accept payment via Venmo, Zelle, PayPal, or good old fashioned personal check.

 A few days later your wheels will arrive at your door, professionally packed and insured for their full value against damage in transit.